White spruce (Picea glauca)

 Leaf

-Needlelike, four-sided and crowded along branchlets.
-Needles measure 1/3 to 3/4 inch long, and are pale bluish when young and dark bluish green when mature.
-They are sharply pointed and have a slightly unpleasant odor when crushed.
+Needles are four-sided, needlelike, and crowded along branchlets.
+They measure 1/3 to 3/4 inch long, are pale bluish when young and dark bluish green when mature, sharply pointed, and emit a slightly unpleasant odor when crushed.

 Fruit (seed)

-Cones are slender, measuring about 2 inches long.
-Cone scales are round and soft at the ends, thin and flexible when mature.
+Cones are slender, about 2 inches long, with round, soft ends on the scales that are thin and flexible when mature.
 Narrow-winged seeds mature in one season.
-Cones drop during winter after opening and shedding seeds.
+Cones open to release seeds and drop during the winter.

 Range

-Extensively found in the forests of northern Minnesota, extending south to the St. Croix Valley.
-White spruce thrives on dry soils associated with pine, and on moist soils and in swamps with balsam fir and tamarack.
-It is also found with mixed hardwoods and is moderately shade tolerant.
+Extensively found in northern Minnesota forests, extending south to the St. Croix Valley.
+White spruce thrives on dry soils with pine, on moist soils and in swamps with balsam fir and tamarack, and with mixed hardwoods.
+It is moderately shade tolerant.

 Wood uses

-Light, strong, soft, straight grained and yellowish white.
-Used to manufacture a variety of products, most importantly paper.
-The largest white spruce are sawed into lumber and used for general construction, airplanes, furniture parts, canoe paddles and sounding boards for musical instruments.
-Planted extensively for ornamental purposes, windbreaks, shelterbelts and Christmas trees.
+The wood is light, strong, soft, straight-grained, and yellowish white.
+It is used to manufacture a variety of products, most importantly paper.
+The largest trees are sawed into lumber for general construction, airplanes, furniture parts, canoe paddles, and sounding boards for musical instruments.
+Planted extensively for ornamental purposes, windbreaks, shelterbelts, and Christmas trees.

 More information: